ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/02-Introspection.md

 # Securing Introspection

-Introspection is the ability to query the types of a GraphQL schema and with this allows for great tooling, since GraphQL tools can use this capability to allow for IntelliSense or to provide the the data for schema graphs and many, many more things.
+Introspection is the ability to query the type system of GraphQL, which allows for great tooling since GraphQL tools can use this capability to allow for IntelliSense or to provide the data for schema graphs and many, many more things.

-In production however the introspection can also be the source of attacks.
-Either an attacker can use schema introspection to craft large queries that consume a lot of memory and put your server under stress or they use the schema information to try and attack certain aspects of your schema.
+In production, however, introspection can also be the source of attacks.
+Either an attacker can use schema introspection to craft large queries that consume a lot of memory and put your server under stress, or they use the schema information to try and attack certain aspects of your schema.

-It is prudent to not allow introspection queries on production servers or at least limit the people who are allowed to execute introspection requests.
+It is prudent not to allow introspection queries on production servers or limit introspection to developers.

 For this exercise head over to `workshops/crypto/backend/playground/example8a`.